golubevdmi/Hybrid-Cryptosystem/README.md

 1. Uses her private key to decrypt the symmetric key contained in the key encapsulation segment.
 2. Uses this symmetric key to decrypt the message contained in the data encapsulation segment.

+## RC4 (Rivest cipher 4 or Ron’s code)

+Stream cipher widely used in various information security systems in computer networks (for example, in SSL and TLS protocols, wireless network security algorithms WEP and WPA).

+### The main advantages of the cipher:

+1. high speed;
+2. variable key size.

+### RC4 is quite vulnerable if:

+1. no random or related keys are used;
+2. one keystream is used twice.